Duke of Edinburgh Students and Volunteers Programme

-Ritchie started volunteering the gully in 2013, after a friend brought him to Welchman Hall Gully for a visit.
-Ritchie lives here part time, so when he returns to the island he volunteers once or twice a week by working on beautifying the Gully, planting trees, prorogating seedling and other maintenance jobs.
+Richie started volunteering the gully in 2013, after a friend brought him to Welchman Hall Gully for a visit.
+Richie lives in Barbados part time, so when he returns to the island he volunteers once or twice a week by working on beautifying the Gully, planting trees, prorogating seedlings and other maintenance jobs.
 He decided to volunteer because he really likes Barbados and thought it would be a good idea to give back.

 McGill students (2008)

 In September 2008, four students from McGill University, Montreal, Canada, as part of a course for three months, volunteered at Welchman Hall Gully.
 They built the nursery for the Native Plant Project.

 The first volunteer at Welchman Hall Gully under its new management was Emma Brooks, a mother of three whose husband was working in Barbados for one year.
 She worked one day a week for just under a year.
 Her help, support and friendship was invaluable to the start of getting Welchman Hall Gully back in order.